unioslo/harborapi/docs/usage/methods/create-update.md

 asyncio.run(main())
 ```

+Generally, only a single identifier is required, but some endpoints require multiple identifiers to uniquely identify the resource to update, such as the [`update_project_member_role`][harborapi.HarborAsyncClient.update_project_member_role] method which expects both a project name/ID and a member ID.

 The API implicitly updates only the fields that are set on the model instance, and leaves the rest of the values unchanged.
 This is not idiomatic REST when you consider that these are HTTP PUT requests, but in practice this is quite convenient for now.
 See the [Idiomatic REST updating](#idiomatic-rest-updating) section for more information on why this _might_ change in the future.